Harvey AI Alternatives in 2026: Beyond AI for Law Firms

 Yes.
 Lexi integrates directly with Microsoft Word, Outlook, Google Docs, and iManage.
 You can use Lexi's AI capabilities without leaving the tools your team already works in every day.
 This is a key advantage over several Harvey AI alternatives that require you to work inside a separate web application.

 Yes.
-Lexi is ISO 27001 certified and GDPR compliant, with SOC 2 Type II certification currently in progress.
+Lexi is ISO 27001 certified, GDPR compliant, and SOC 2 compliant.
 Your data is encrypted with AES-256 at rest and TLS 1.2+ in transit.
 Critically, your data is never used to train AI models — your client information stays confidential and isolated to your firm.

 Ready to See Lexi in Action?

-Join 100+ law firms using Lexi to handle 40% more cases without adding headcount.
+Join 200+ organizations and law firms using Lexi to handle 45% more cases without adding headcount.

 Schedule a Demo